greghendershott/frog/README.md

 Note that this is used _only_ for your blog's home page.
 This doesn't appear on tag index pages like "All posts tagged _Some Tag_".

+## _src/footer.md

+The special file `_src/footer.md` is converted to HTML and placed at the foot of all pages (both posts and non-post pages).

 ## sitemap.txt